paulalexanderevans/paulalexanderevans/README.md

 - 🌱  I’m currently working a lot with React and learning about SEO optimisation

-- 💞️  I’m looking for creative coding work in Berlin
+- 💞️  I’m looking for creative coding opportunites in Berlin

 - 📫  hi@paulevans.de